 Volunteer Creek Crew Leaders Interrupting Bias training

-Hiring practices for contractors who are on the Minority and Women Owned Businesses list
+Hiring practices for contractors who are on the Minority-owned, Women-owned, and Emerging Small Businesses list

 What’s coming up in the future

 -An official equity lens: